blucube/SlackTunes/readme.md

 * Someone cleverer than me needs to check what "media kind" the currently playing iTunes track is, and omit incompatible types.
 For example, if anyone plays a radio station at the moment the Internet explodes.

 ## Thanks
-Thanks to [Kellen Hawley](https://github.com/beaksandclaws) for the original script which I've borrowed heavily from, and to m'colleague[Jon Hicks](http://www.hicksdesign.co.uk/) for the icons.
+Thanks to [Kellen Hawley](https://github.com/beaksandclaws) for the original script which I've borrowed heavily from, and to m'colleague [Jon Hicks](http://www.hicksdesign.co.uk/) for the icons.